Stock events for Curbline Properties Corp. (CURB)

 Ownership

-Curbline Properties Corp. has a mixed ownership structure, with institutional investors holding the largest portion.
-Institutional investors own approximately 78.17% to 84.81% of the company's stock, insiders own 1.15% to 8.39%, and retail investors own 13.45% to 27.35%.
-Major institutional owners include BlackRock, Inc., Vanguard Group Inc, and T. Rowe Price Investment Management, Inc. The largest individual shareholder is Alexander Otto, owning 7.54% of the company.
+Curbline Properties Corp. stock ownership is a mix of institutional, retail, and individual investors.
+Approximately 60.07% of the company's stock is owned by Institutional Investors, 1.15% by Insiders, and 38.77% by Public Companies and Individual Investors.
+Major institutional owners include BlackRock, Inc., Vanguard Group Inc, T. Rowe Price Investment Management, Inc., Fmr Llc, State Street Corp, and Prudential Financial Inc. The largest individual shareholder is Alexander Otto, who owns 7.54% of the company.

 Ask Our Expert AI Analyst